RollingOat/jiuzhou_lei.github.io/_publications/vems-slam.md

 title: "VEMS-SLAM: Versatile Real-Time Metric-Semantic SLAM for Multi-Robot Navigation and Exploration"
 collection: publications
 permalink: /publication/vems-slam
-excerpt: 'Submitted to Transaction on Robotics, NOT ACCEPTED YET'
+excerpt: 'TO BE SUBMITTED TO TRANSACTION ON ROBOTICS, NOT ACCEPTED YET'
 date: Jan 2024
 venue: Transaction on Robotics
 paperurl: